1XLR81/Netflix_Analysis/README.md

 ORDER BY imdb_score ASC
 LIMIT 10
   ```
-  **Result**: [Q4 - Placeholder for results]

-**Insights**: The top 10 movies and shows, with IMDB scores ≥ 8.0, are highly regarded, indicating strong viewer approval.
+**Insights**: The top 10 movies and shows, with higher IMDB scores, are highly regarded, indicating strong viewer approval.
 Conversely, the bottom 10 titles reveal lower audience reception, potentially due to factors like weak plots or production quality.
 These findings guide content recommendations and highlight areas for improvement.

 ### 2. Distribution of Movies and Shows by Decade
 **Objective**: Analyze the number of titles per decade to understand Netflix’s content distribution over time.